leggetter/talks/realtime-2014/slides.md

 --

-# Multi-Device
+# Multi-Device Experiences

+Note:
-Note: Multiple devices involved in the same experience
+Multiple devices involved in the same experience

 --